mlavi/calmbootcamp/udacity/hce/2/outline.md

         -   Walkthrough
         -   Exercise: [*Adding dependencies*](https://github.com/mlavi/calmbootcamp/blob/master/calm_linux_track/calm_linux_app/calm_linux_app.rst#adding-dependencies)

-Lesson 5:
+1. Lesson 5: Calm automation for three tier web application life cycle management
+  - Concept: Lesson 5 Overview
+    - Achieve self-service SaaS for life cycle action on a three tier web app blueprint
+  - Concept: Lesson 5 Learning Objectives:
+    1. Clone and augment the two-tier web app blueprint to orchestrate a load balancer on a Linux VM.
+    2. Orchestrate the configuration of the load balancer with a web tier array using scale actions.
+    3. Publish and test the blueprint for SaaS self-service by scaling out and scaling in the web tier to observe fiscal effects.

-1.  -   Calm concept: scale-in and scale-out web tier
+  - Calm concept: scale-in and scale-out web tier
         -   Walkthrough
         -   Exercise: [*Scaling Out*](https://github.com/mlavi/calmbootcamp/blob/master/calm_linux_track/calm_day2_linux/calm_day2_linux.rst#scaling-out)
             -   Add web tier actions: scale in and scale out
             -   Add load balancer task, orchestrate dependencies
             -   Test deployment by launching blueprint
             -   Post deployment action: scale out
             -   Audit: Observe web tier population +1
             -   Reload the load balancer to observe new node in rotation
             -   Post deployment action: scale in
             -   Audit: Observe web tier population +1
             -   Reload the load balancer to observe new node no longer in rotation
             -   Delete application
         -   Add web scale tasks to the Task Library from blueprint by cut and paste?

-    -   Lesson Review: we learned to test the deployment, scale the web tier in and out
+    - Lesson 5 Review: we learned to test the deployment, scale the web tier in and out

-2. Lesson 5: Prism Central and Calm APIs for continuous ops?
+2. Lesson 6: Prism Central and Calm APIs for continuous ops? (dropped)

 3. Course 2 Review: Private Cloud Automation for self-service enterprise apps